RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ## Configuration

 First move `etc/env.template` file to `./.env` and check and modify all its variables.
+To have a valid HTTPS connection for a public host, set `SELF_SIGNED_CERT=no`.

 Modify `etc/smtp.env.template` to set a SMTP host to send emails with, and move it to `etc/smtp.env`.
 The configuration settings are passed to a [namshi/smtp](https://hub.docker.com/r/namshi/smtp/) Docker container.
 This container supports a.o. regular SMTP and GMail.